 By registering on the Social Value market you can upload an ask for volunteers or resources such as meeting rooms, IT equipment or printing facilities.
 Your ask can then be fulfilled by local businesses or public sector organisations.

-Your local Volunteer Centre can help you to find volunteers and provide them with advice and information about volunteering within your organisation.
+Your local Volunteer Centre can help you to find volunteers and provide them with advice and information about working as a volunteer within your organisation.

 If you are a voluntary, community and faith sector (VCFS) organisation in need of volunteers, Surrey County Council can help.
 Our employees are often available as volunteers, either as individuals or groups.
 If you’re interested, please contact email@example.com.